Donut Hole Tower

 Instructions

-• Working one at a time, use a small paintbrush to paint on a little bit of corn syrup then dip the donut hole into a bowl of sprinkles or sprinkle them on by hand.
-Set it aside and continue with the rest of the donut holes.
+- Working one at a time, use a small paintbrush to paint a little bit of corn syrup on the front of the donut hole then dip the wet area into a bowl of sprinkles (or sprinkle them on by hand).
+Set it aside and decorate the rest of the donut holes.

-• Piece the donut hole with a toothpick then stick the other end of the toothpick into the styrofoam.
-I started at the bottom then worked my way to the top.
+- Pierce the donut hole with a toothpick then stick the other end of the toothpick into the bottom of the styrofoam.